NeroReflex/Gishiki/Documentation/docs/installation/index.md

 ## Let's go!
-If you are a newcomer I suggest you to follow the [PHP 7.0 & nginx](php_7_nginx.md) tutorial I have written for you.

 If you want something that works in a few seconds than the [PaaS](paas.md) page is the right manual page!